GET DIRECTV

 Here’s what the first-round bracket would look like if the season were to end right now:

-Watch as all the teams take to the ice during the Stanley Cup Finals.
-Find the full NHL Playoffs schedule right here.
+Watch as all these teams take to the ice during the Stanley Cup Finals.
+Find the full NHL Playoffs schedule by clicking the link below!

-Right now, the Carolina Hurricanes are the favorite to win the Stanley Cup Final, according to most major sports betting sites.
+Right now, the Dallas Stars and Florida Panthers (last year’s Stanley Cup winner) are tied as the favorites to win the Stanley Cup Final, according to most major sports betting sites.

 How do the NHL Playoffs Work?

-The Stanley Cup playoffs spans three elimination rounds of four to seven games each between qualifying teams, culminating in the Stanley Cup Final between the Western and Eastern Conference champions.
+The Stanley Cup playoffs span three elimination rounds of four to seven games each between qualifying teams, culminating in the Stanley Cup Final between the Western and Eastern Conference champions.

 The winner of the Stanley Cup Final earns the honor of hoisting the coveted and massive Stanley Cup.